GoogleChrome/developer.chrome.com/site/en/blog/lighthouse/index.md

 ## New loading message and fast facts

 {% Aside %}
-Note: This update is only visible when you run Lighthouse from the **Audits** panel of Chrome DevTools.
+This update is only visible when you run Lighthouse from the **Audits** panel of Chrome DevTools.
 {% endAside %}